-An exclusive interrupt can only be used with bus board 2 × PCI with piggyback 2 x PCIe at PCI slot 2 and PCI slot 3.
+An exclusive interrupt can only be set and used for PCI slot 5 or 8 and 6 or 9.
 Further exclusive interrupts for use at the slots are not available.
+PCI slots 5 and 6 are only available with the bus module option with 5 PCI slots.